Daniel-Gormezano/vascular-feature-classifier/README.md

 ## Getting Started

-Follow these steps to get a local copy running.
+Follow these steps to get a local copy running and use the package in Jupyter or via Streamlit.

 ### Prerequisites